protopizza/LiveSplit/README.md

 If you want, you can take only the files `LiveSplit.exe`, `LiveSplit.Core.dll`, and `LiveSplit.View.dll` and replace them in your existing LiveSplit installation, which needs to be version `1.8.0`.

-You may also want to get the `ExitCounter` component [here](https://github.com/protopizza/LiveSplit.ExitCounter), which just needs you to place the `LiveSplit.ExitCounter.dll` within the `Components` directory of your LiveSplit folder.
+You may also want to get the `ExitCounter` component [here](https://github.com/protopizza/LiveSplit.ExitCounter), which has its own documentation.

 ### Usage